rcrespodev/docs-as-context/README.md

 Clone the Repository:git clone https://github.com/<your-org>/docs-as-context.git
 cd docs-as-context

 ### Set Up Your AI Tool:
 Configure Cursor or your preferred AI-assisted programming tool.
 Load the rules/ directory into the tool to enable rule-based automation.

 ## Configure the Rules:

+- [ ] Write the application flow documentation in the docs/domain/application-flow.md using the application-flow-documentation.mdc rule.
-- [ ] Configure the locale configuration in the rules/core/locale-configuration.mdc file.
+- [ ] Write the prd documentation in the docs/domain/prd.md using the prd-documentation.mdc rule.
 - [ ] Configure the project structure in the rules/core/project-structure.mdc file.
-- [ ] Configure the development guidelines in the rules/core/development.mdc file.
 - [ ] Configure the knowledge base in the rules/core/knowledge-base.mdc file.
-- [ ] Configure the project management guidelines in the rules/core/project-management.mdc file.
 - [ ] Configure the code quality rules in the rules/core/code-quality.mdc file.
 - [ ] Configure the code security rules in the rules/core/code-security.mdc file.
 - [ ] Configure the code review rules in the rules/core/code-review.mdc file.